 - Legislators/Government – who want you to comply or pay up

 - Investors – who might be influenced to lower the cost of capital

 Processes – and their potential L&G pieces

-Well that is trivial from the themes now (you see clever design of the themes means that these things just fall out)
+Well this is trivial from the themes now (you see clever design of the strategic themes means that these things just fall out)